Privacy Notice – Applicants to Sir John Deane’s Sixth Form College

-The Sir John Brunner Foundation (the Foundation) collects and processes personal data relating to applicants to manage the application process effectively.
+The Sir John Brunner Foundation (the Foundation) collects and processes the personal data relating to Sir John Deane’s Sixth Form College applicants as part of the application process.
 This notice outlines how the Foundation will handle your personal information.

 - Allowing the Foundation to effectively communicate the application process to applicants